 Rolling pin and slab

-Bread is a staple foodstuff in many societies, and takes different shapes and forms depending on its use and culture.
-Alongside leavened bread, flatbread made of flour, water and salt is the most common, especially in Asia.
-Chapati, a circular flatbread made of wheat flour, is a staple in north-Indian cuisine and is often used instead of a fork or spoon to scoop up mouth-size bites.
+Bread is a staple foodstuff in many societies, and takes different shapes and forms depending on its intended use and the local culture.
+Alongside leavened bread, flatbread made with flour, water and salt is the most common, especially in Asia.
+Chapati, a circular flatbread made with wheat flour, is a staple in north-Indian cuisine and is often used instead of a fork or spoon to scoop up mouth-size bites.

 The rolling pin and slab are traditional utensils and indispensable for making chapati.
-This example from the Museum collection is from the Punjab region and dates back to 1940 but such models are still in use today.
-The rolling pin, called 'belan' in Hindi, is made of wood and has two solid grips.
-The slab, called 'chakla', has a base and a round polished platform made of clay.
-Both instruments are easy to use: a small ball of dough is placed on the slab and gently patted flat with the palm of the hand.
-The pin is used to roll it out into a thin round before it is cooked on a 'tava', a metal griddle.
+This example from the Museum collection is from the Punjab region and dates from the 1940s, although similar designs are still in use today.
+The rolling pin, called a 'belan' in Hindi, is made of wood and has two solid grips.
+The slab, called a 'chakla', has a base and a round smooth platform made of terracotta.
+Both instruments are easy to use: A small ball of dough is placed on the slab and gently patted flat with the palm of the hand.
+The pin is then used to roll it out into a thin round to be cooked on a 'tava', a metal griddle.